pas-enzo/pas-enzo/README.md

 ##

 - *🔭 I’m currently working on **Machine Learning** and **Computer Vision** projects*
-- *🌱 I’m currently pursuing a Bachelor´s degree in Computer Sciences at Unesp Bauru*
+- *🌱 I’m currently pursuing a Bachelor´s degree in Computer Sciences at Unesp*
 - *📕 I currently have knowledge in the following technologies: C, C++, Python, Java, JavaScript, HTML5, CSS, C#*
 - *📫 How to reach me: send me a message on Discord **(enzimas_turbo)** or send an email to enzo.paschoalini@unesp.br*
 - *⚡ Fun fact: I love racing and sports, I never turn down an invitation to go karting!
 Sometimes I play fun (and sometimes questionable) videogames...*